Trending Topics

 Burn injuries are all too common: every 60 seconds, somebody in the U.S. suffers a burn severe enough to require medical treatment.
 Occurring primarily in children and the elderly, burns are a high-frequency, high-stress encounter for EMS.

-[Download a burn prevention guide to share with your patients at the end of this article]
+[Download a burn prevention guide to share with your patients by filling out the form on this page]

 Many of these burn injuries could often be avoided with basic household safety and maintenance.
 As EMS clinicians, we are in a unique position to be able to provide proactive education to patients as the only subset of clinicians that enter the patient’s personal space (home).